Magnusvals/ESP8266-6-Channel-Led-Controller/README.md

 # ESP8266-6-Channel-Led-Controller

-In this little project I will be making a RGB led strip controller for multiple led strips, 2 in this project I will also make and order custom PCBs from [JLCPCB](https://jlcpcb.com/) (not sponsored :) ) since thay are cheep, reliable and fast.
+In this little project I will be making a RGB led strip controller for multiple led strips, 2 in this project I will also make and order custom PCBs from [JLCPCB](https://jlcpcb.com/) (not sponsored :) ) since they are cheep, reliable and fast.
 <img src="img/jlcpcb.png" width="500">

 # Components I used: